teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 # Conclusion

 Congratulations!
 You just finished your first analysis with Galaxy, well done!
-In the tutorial, we covered the basic setup of Galaxy, how you can register, log in and upload your material.
-You are now familiar with particular terms in Galaxy, like history, dataset, tool and so on.
-We used several tools, learned to rerun them and how we can see the outputs in different ways.
+The tutorial covered the basic setup of Galaxy and how you can register, log in and upload your material.
+You are now familiar with terms in Galaxy, like history, dataset, tool, etc. We used several tools, learned to rerun them and how we can see the outputs in different ways.
 We used various versions of Regular Expressions to rearrange and clean your text.
 We also reshaped the text to compare it with the `diff` tool.
 In the end, we extracted notable sentences for further close reading.
 The workflow created from this history would look as follows:

  ![Screenshot of Workflow extracted from the Tutorial Introduction to DH](../../images/WF_Intro_to_DH.png)

-With all this knowledge in mind, you can now continue with one of our other tutorials or start to experiment with your own input.
+With all this knowledge in mind, you can now continue with one of our other tutorials or experiment with your own input.
 Enjoy!

 [^1]: Thanks to Lilli Fortmeier for suggesting this use case!